mariamsamu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# welcome in my C - Pointers, arrays and strings at alx , me (cstfre)
+# this is my task as C - Pointers, arrays and strings